 Note on National Press Vs. Smaller Publications

-Featuring in the National Press is a big deal and certainly, a benchmark which businesses should keep in mind.
+Featuring in the national press is a big deal and certainly, a benchmark that businesses should keep in mind.
 Be that as it may, there are other methods that can be much more effective.
 For example, PR firms will often target several smaller agencies or outlets instead of the national media.
 This can generate much more impressive results.
 In this sense, audiences are now a lot more fragmented so the smaller audiences can be niche and more relevant.
 With this in mind, many of the low-profile startups will target smaller outlets.
 These are also a lot more affordable.

 Employing a PR Firm for Startups

-Many savvy entrepreneurs will take on the role of PR and marketing with vigor but in truth.
+Many savvy entrepreneurs will take on the role of PR and marketing with vigor.
 While this is impressive, it is also an incredibly time-consuming process that can take your focus away from important parts of the business.
 For this reason, PR firms often offer an affordable way to ensure the right tactics and methods are being used to promote the startup.
 In fact, partnering with PR agencies like Pressfarm can give you incredible peace of mind.